 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 Governor Operation

 Until the vehicle reaches its governed speed, the vehicle will continue to accelerate in relation to the accelerator pedal position.
 When the governed speed is reached, the ground speed governor in the rear axle assembly operates against the governor spring and closes the carburetor until the correct governed speed is achieved (Ref Fig. 1).